The Most Effective Tool For Personal Growth

 For example, when reflecting on why you attract cheaters, you can’t stop at “I’m too nice.”
 Is it because you don’t think you deserve to be the appetizer, entree, and dessert?
-Do you have commitment issues and prefer to keep it light for fear of abandonment?
+Do you have commitment issues and prefer to keep it light because you fear abandonment?

 Would’ve, Could’ve, Should’ve